hurdleg/planets-rest-server/README.md

-# REST API Server for the Planets of Our Solar System
+# RESTful API Server for the Planets of Our Solar System

-## Suported REST API
+## Suported RESTful API

 | Title                  | URL                | Request type | Parameters | Expected Responses         |
 |------------------------|:------------------:|:------------:|:----------:|:--------------------------:|